zach1492/zach1492/README.md

 <img align="left" width="250" height="150" src="https://github.com/zach1492/zach1492/blob/main/portfolio_images/Network.png"> **[TCP Server and Client](https://github.com/zach1492/Templates_Networked-System)**

 The objective of this project was building a server where the server and multiple clients can interact and share data safely.
-It required the reading and interpretation of structured data by both the server and client and then formulating a reply based on that
+It required the reading and interpretation of structured data by both the server and client and then formulating a reply based on that.

 #